nerabits/Surge-Manual/others/misc-options.md

   - By default, only the requests to port 80 are decrypted.

-  - Use suffix :port to allow other ports.
+  - Use suffix:port to allow other ports.

-  - Use suffix :0 to allow all ports.
+  - Use suffix:0 to allow all ports.

 Example: